alexmgrant/growingminds/README.md

-growingminds
+Growing Minds
 ============

-Backup of Growing Minds website.
+###Welcome to Growing Minds.
+This is the growing minds website built with Wordpress.